TRANSFER CREDIT FAQ

 - Once you complete a course and receive a final grade, you must contact the host institution and have your Official Transcript sent directly to TWU.
 Upon receiving the transcript (2-4 weeks), you will be notified of your transfer credit being complete.
 Transcripts may be sent digitally to Admissions@twu.ca or mailed to:

 - You will be notified when the transcript has been received and the credit has been finalized.

-If you have read with above information and have any further questions, please contact email@example.com.
+If you have read the above information and have any further questions, please contact firstname.lastname@example.org.